OmGodse/Notally/README.md

-*Development has paused and will resume in June*
+*Development has paused and will resume in June.
+Please use the issues tab only for bug reports*

 ### Background
 Although there are many notes apps out there, they're all hideous, glitchy, low quality or all 3 at the same time.